plone/documentation/working-with-content/managing-content/contentrules.rst

 Triggers, conditions, actions
 =============================

-A general overview as to what makes up a content rule, some sample use cases, and who can set up and use content rules.
+A general overview what makes up a content rule, some sample use cases, and who can set up and use content rules.

 **What is a content rule?**

 A content rule will automatically perform an action when certain events (known as "triggers") take place.

-For example, you can set up a content rule to send an email (the action) whenever certain (or any) content is added to a specific folder (the trigger).
+You can set up a content rule to send an email (the action) whenever certain (or any) content is added to a specific folder (the trigger).

 **Other use cases for content rules**